Huy-Ngo/acanban/docs/source/intro.rst

 Motivation
 ----------

-Group project and internship are annual activities for last-year students in University of Science and Technology of Hanoi (USTH).
+Group project and internship are annual activities for master students and last year bachelor students in
+University of Science and Technology of Hanoi (USTH).
 With the university's projected growth, managing them is becoming a complicated yet important task.
 The management is required for both students and the school staff.